firepress-org/themes-content/112_readiness/content_copywriting/focusing-on-pictures.md

 > Suisse

-**The fancy stuff** — The text slapped on top of those three pictures was produce using [Keynotes](http://www.apple.com/mac/keynote/).
-Of course, you can use this project for free too ;)
+---

+## Fancy Stuff

+We addded the text over these picture by using [Keynotes](http://www.apple.com/mac/keynote/) and we have share our [keynote file](https://github.com/firepress-org/themes-content/tree/master/112_readiness/images/_keynote_project).
+It's from our open source [theme-content](https://github.com/firepress-org/themes-content) project.
+Enjoy!

 ### Preview albums from one page

 Creating a preview is the action of aggregating, "to combine" or to put things together.

 When you have many-many-many photos and albums it's a great idea to create **previews** and aggregate your albums into one place.
 You could have one main page ([like this one](/focusing-on-pictures/)) where your visitor can preview a picture of each of your albums.

 The same concept apply for videos or podcast.
 A great example is how Tim Ferris does it for it's [Podcast page](http://fourhourworkweek.com/podcast/).

-At the end, the whole idea is to make it easy for people to find what you have created.
+At the end, the whole idea is to create a natural flow that is it naturel to navigate.

 To learn how create a link on a picture, go to:

 - http://blog.firepress.org/learn/
 - Lesson #1
 - Clickable image

+---

+> **Sara's note** — The [content](https://github.com/firepress-org/themes-content) on this page is an example, a point of view on how you put you content together.
+See it as a demo.
+Edit it or delete it and start over.
+Make it your own!

+---

 ### Tags